Loosekonnection/JSCodeQuiz/README.md

     *   Footer Section

 *   The home page will need an brief explanation of the quiz.
-*   There will need to be a Start Quiz button on the home page that dynamically via JS displays a questions with its respective answers.
+*   There will need to be a Start Quiz button on the home page that dynamically via JS displays a series of questions with there respective answers.
 *   Upon the selection of an answer the next question should be then displayed dynamically via JS.
 *   If the question is correct then the player should be notified via a ```Correct!``` message.
 *   If the question is incorrect the player should be notified via a ```Wrong!``` message.